parth-kabra/parth-kabra/README.md

 - 👯 I’m looking to collaborate on **Open Source**

-- 👨‍💻 All of my projects are available at [https://parth-kabra.github.io/parthkabra/](https://parth-kabra.github.io/parthkabra/)
+- 👨‍💻 All of my projects are available at my [Portfolio](https://parth-kabra.vercel.app/)

 - 📫 How to reach me **kabraji001@gmail.com**